W. R. Berkley Innovation Labs

 Office: Tisch 400 | Phone: (212) 998-0996

-Ben Bowman is an award-winning media producer and educator who specializes in educational technology and online learning.
-He collaborates closely with faculty, students and administrators to integrate new learning technologies and innovative online programs.
+Ben Bowman is an award-winning filmmaker, media producer and educator who specializes in educational technology and online learning.
+He collaborates closely with faculty, students and administrators to integrate innovative technologies and narrative techniques into effective learning experiences.

-Before joining NYU Stern, Ben managed the Instructional Design team at YU Global, the online division of Yeshiva University, where he was responsible for launching a large range of new educational media and technology projects.
+Before joining NYU Stern, Ben lead the Instructional Design team at YU Global, where he was responsible for launching a large range of new educational media and technology projects.
 He has also worked in network television and feature film production.
 He holds an MFA in film, television and media production from the NYU Tisch School of the Arts, where he has also taught graduate courses in digital media.
-Ben has been a guest lecturer at YU, Hampton University, NYU, and the Harvard Graduate School of Design.
+He has taught film at Trinity College and has been a guest lecturer at Hampton University, NYU, and the Harvard Graduate School of Design.

 Office: Tisch 400 | Phone: (212) 998-0919